xushiyan/reactnd-project-mobile-flashcards/README.md

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+## Quickstart
+- `cd` to project root
+- `yarn install`
+- `yarn start`
+- Follow instructions shown in terminal to run the app in simulators.
+  - Tested running on both Android and iOS

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)